Faaizz/smv_generator/README.md

 ### 1- Places
 The root json object must have a *places* attribute, which holds an array.
 This *places* array in turn contains an attribute to represent each place in the SIPN.
-Subsequently, each SIPN place attribute is an array with a minimum of 1 element, and an optional other 2.
+Subsequently, each SIPN place attribute is an array with the following elements:
 1. Element 0: An array with 2 elements.
-The first being an array of boolean outputs that should be set at the place, and the second an array of boolean outputs that should be reset at such place.
+The first being an array of boolean outputs that should be set at the place, and the second an array of boolean outputs that should be reset at such place. *Required*
-1. Element 1: An array of manually specified output assignments for non-boolean outputs.
+1. Element 1: An array of manually specified output assignments for non-boolean outputs. *Optional*
-1. Element 2: A comment string.
+1. Element 2: A comment string. *Optional*

 In addition, there's an *initial* attribute in the *places* object which holds an array of places that should be marked initially.
 Each place array can contain an optional 3rd element which holds comments about the place, this element is not used in processing.